 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Foundation are described in Note 1 to the financial statements.
-No new accounting policies were adopted for year ended December 31, 2020.
+During the fiscal year, the Foundation adopted FASB ASU No. 2016-02, Leases (Topic 842).
 We noted no transactions entered into by the Foundation during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.